 Basic Boat Maintenance

-Powerboats and personal watercrafts (PWCs) will require at least annual basic engine maintenance, usually an oil and filter change and a fuel filter change, a change of gearcase lubricant, and perhaps propeller inspection.
-If you live in a cold climate the boat will need to be “winterized” for off-season storage.
+Powerboats and personal watercrafts (PWCs) will require at least annual basic engine maintenance, usually an oil and filter change and a fuel filter change, a change of gearcase lubricant, and visual inspections of the propeller, steering system, and trim/tilt systems.
+If you live in a cold climate the boat will also need to be “winterized” for off-season storage.

-A pilot always files a flight plan before takeoff.
-You should file a “float plan” with family or friends ashore before heading out for the day, just so someone knows where you are headed and when you expect to return.
+A pilot always files a flight plan before takeoff and you should file a “float plan” with family or friends ashore before heading out for the day, just so someone knows where you are headed and when you expect to return.
 Check out our Pre-Departure Checklist for more “pre-float” ideas designed to help make your day on the water safe and enjoyable.